What does “Matsuri” mean?

 Our ancestors respected power beyond their understanding.
 For example, the sun gave them light, warmth, and fertile harvest, and so on.
 They thought the power of “Shinrei (神霊)” gave them these things.

 “Matsuri” is a noun form of a verb “Matsuru.”
-The word “Matsuru” means to worship “Shinrei (神霊)”, the source of the enormous power.
-We entertain it and ask it to make wishes come true, showing our respect for it.
+The word “Matsuru” means to worship “Shinrei/ Mitama (神霊)”, the source of the enormous power.
+We entertain it and ask her to make wishes come true, showing our respect for it.

 This is what “Matsuri” means.
-We have many Matsuri every day on the archipelago and they are held for this aim.
+We have many Matsuri every day through the archipelago and they are held for this aim.

 In a nutshell, Matsuri is a deed to make Shinrei entertained and ask for our prosperity.
 Without this knowledge, we cannot understand Gion matsuri at all, O.K.?